Claude Shannon: Hobbies and inventions

 Outside of Shannon's academic pursuits, he was interested in juggling, unicycling, and chess.
 He also invented many devices, including a Roman numeral computer called THROBAC, and juggling machines.
 He built a device that could solve the Rubik's Cube puzzle.

-Shannon also invented flame-throwing trumpets, rocket-powered frisbees, and plastic foam shoes for navigating a lake, by wearing which it would appear to an observer as if Shannon was walking on water.
+Shannon also invented flame-throwing trumpets, rocket-powered frisbees, and plastic foam shoes for navigating a lake, by wearing which it would appear to an observer as if Shannon were walking on water.

 Shannon designed the Minivac 601, a digital computer trainer to teach business people about how computers functioned.
 It was sold by the Scientific Development Corp starting in 1961.

 He is further considered the co-inventor of the first wearable computer along with Edward O. Thorp.
 The device was used to improve the odds when playing roulette.

 Personal life

-Shannon married Norma Levor, a wealthy, Jewish, left-wing intellectual in January 1940.
+Shannon married Norma Levor, a Jewish journalist and screenwriter, in January 1940.
 The marriage ended in divorce a year later.
 Levor later married Ben Barzman.

 Shannon met his second wife, Mary Elizabeth Moore (Betty), when she was a numerical analyst at Bell Labs.
 They were married in 1949.
 Betty assisted Claude in building some of his most famous inventions.
 They had three children.

 Shannon presented himself as apolitical and an atheist.